DLR-Institute-of-Future-Fuels/gaspype/examples/soec_syngas.md

 # SOEC Co-Electrolysis

-This example shows a 1D isothermal SOEC (Solid oxide electrolyzer cell) model.
-Converting CO2 and H2 into syngas.
+This example shows a 1D isothermal SOEC (Solid oxide electrolyzer cell) model for converting carbon dioxide and steam into syngas.

 The operating parameters chosen here are not necessarily realistic.
 For example, a utilization of 0.95 causes issues with the formation of solid carbon.